InsideOut Institute Logo

 Treatment Options

-For children and adolescents, both Family Based Treatment and CBT have research to support their use with BED.
+For children and adolescents, both Family Based Treatment (FBT), CBT, DBT and IPT have some research to support their use in BED, although research is lacking in this area.

-Anyone experiencing this pattern of eating, no matter how infrequent, should seek treatment as it can be resolved.
+Anyone experiencing this pattern of eating, no matter how infrequent, should seek timely treatment